 This course is designed to develop high intermediate level students' interpersonal skills and build interpersonal relationships throughout job related conversation skills and idiomatic collocational expressions.
 Conversational and idiomatic skills focus on fluent and appropriate use of oral communication skills in a variety of social and business situations.
 Students also learn appropriate verbal and non-verbal manners at work situations as well as conversation management techniques to exchange ideas in small and large group communications.
-Eventually, students will be ableto discuss long term plans and goals for their job career.
+Eventually, students will be able to discuss long term plans and goals for their job career.
+Prerequisite: ESL201 or equivalent.